 - 1 teaspoon vanilla paste or extract

-- Combine the water, sugar and tea bag in a small pan over medium heat and mix until the sugar is dissolved.
+- Combine the water, sugar and tea bag in a small pan over medium heat and mix until the sugar is dissolved.2 tablespoons granulated sugar, ¾ cup water, 2 Earl Grey Tea bags

-- Transfer to a bowl to cool, then squeeze out the tea bag, add the gin and stir.
+- Transfer to a bowl to cool, then squeeze out the tea bag, add the gin or elderflower and stir.1 ounce gin or elderflower liqueur

 - Rub together the lemon zest and sugar with your fingertips.
-This helps to impart more lemon flavor into the cream.
+This helps to impart more lemon flavor into the cream.⅓ cup granulated sugar, 2 tablespoons lemon zest

 - Add the mascarpone, lemon sugar, lemon juice, egg yolks, heavy cream and vanilla to the bowl of a stand mixer fitted with the paddle attachment (or use a hand mixer).
-Beat on medium high speed for 2-3 minutes until it becomes light and fluffy.
+Beat on medium high speed for 2-3 minutes until it becomes light and fluffy.8 oz mascarpone, 2 tablespoons lemon juice, 2 large egg yolks, ⅓ cup heavy whipping cream, 1 teaspoon vanilla paste or extract

-- To assemble the tiramisu, begin by dipping and rolling 6-7 lady fingers (one at a time) in the tea mixture and lining them in the bottom of a standard loaf pan.
+- To assemble the tiramisu, begin by dipping and rolling 6-8 ladyfingers (one at a time) in the tea mixture and lining them in the bottom of the loaf pan.15-20 lady fingers

 - Add half of the mascarpone mixture and spread evenly and completely to the sides of the pan.